Ever since I was a little boy in my grandmother's kitchen, I've loved to cook. Sushi was one of many things she taught me how to make.

-Rhubarb Tart is one of those very homely and traditional of Irish and British tarts and pies, it is sweet but sour and the Rhubarb provides an attractive reddish and greenish dual colour.
-Like a lot of us over here, I was introduced to this tart by my grandmother who is an avid cook and a grower of Rhubarb, where it takes up a vast section of her garden.
+Rhubarb tart is one of those very homely and traditional Irish and British tarts and pies.
+It is sweet but sour and the rhubarb provides an attractive reddish and greenish colour.
+Like a lot of us over here, I was introduced to this tart by my grandmother who is an avid cook and a grower of rhubarb, which takes up a vast section of her garden.

-The Rhubarb plant itself requires virtually no maintenance and little fertilisation and grows extremely fast which comes in very handy when I’m craving my beloved Rhubarb tart.
+The rhubarb plant requires virtually no maintenance and little fertilisation and grows extremely fast, which comes in very handy when I’m craving my beloved rhubarb tart.

 Rhubarb tart can be served on its own, hot or cold, or served with a cream or custard.